-IU Health Southern Indiana Physicians began its palliative care program in 2012 under the medical direction on Robert Stone, MD.
-Palliative care is a specialized type of medical care for people with life-threatening illnesses with the goal of improving quality of life.
+Palliative care is a specialized form of medical care intended for people with serious illnesses to provide an extra layer of support to improve quality of life for patients and their families.
 Palliative care often focuses on alleviating pain and symptoms associated with illnesses, such as cancer, congestive heart failure, chronic obstructive pulmonary disease (COPD), Alzheimer’s, HIV/AIDS, and ALS.

 Palliative care is not the same as hospice care.
 Treatments to cure the illness continue alongside palliative care.
 Hospice care is for those with a terminal illness who are no longer looking for curative treatments.
 Palliative care helps those with serious, life-threatening conditions who are also working with other medical doctors to cure the illness.

 - Provide relief from the physical, mental, social and spiritual suffering that can accompany serious illness.